alro5921/coors-field-analysis/README.md

 <img src="images/Coors_Pana.jpg" width="700" height="350" />

-# Coors Field Altitude Analysis
+# Coors Field Analysis

-## Introduction
+## Motivation

 Coors Field is the highest elevation Major League Baseball stadium in the league.
 Coors Field is at 5200 ft elevation, with the next closest being Arizona's Chase Field at just 1100 ft and the vast majority being within 300 ft of sea level.
-The thinner and drier air has significant effects on how the ball moves, significantly benefitting the batters; Coors Field is consistently the run leader in the MLB.
+The thinner and drier air significantly impacts how the ball moves, significantly benefitting the batters; Coors Field is consistently the run leader in the MLB.

 Unfortunately, this seems to have a negative impact on Rockies players when they play outside of Coors Field.
 Iternalizing how pitches move at high altitude may not translate well to other MLB parks, and more aggressive batting styles that produce "borderline" hits at Coors may produce outs elsewhere.

-I'd like to investigate two topics; how exactly playing at Coors Field creates these disadvantages for batters on the road, and which batting styles are most and least affected by playing at the high altitude.
+I'd like to investigate two topics; how strongly playing at Coors produces a negative effect on the road, and what exactly is creating these these disadvantages.

 ### Scope